LennaHammer/English/EVP/out/words_adjective.md

 - a national holiday
 - Britain has more than ten national newspapers.
 - The company's national headquarters is in Rome.
-- The children were wearing traditional national costume/dress.
+- The children were wearing traditional national `costume/dress`.
-- The government's view is that raising taxes now would not be in the national interest.
+- The government's view is that raising taxes now would not be in the national `interest`.

 ## 230. negative ## adjective
 /ˈneg.ə.tɪv/ GRAMMAR